Diamonds, Antigua and Barbuda

-Diamonds, also known as The Diamond is a rural hamlet in Saint Peter, Antigua and Barbuda.

-Diamonds takes up 31.26% of the land area of the Parish of Saint Peter.
+Diamonds is a rural hamlet in Saint Peter, Antigua and Barbuda.
+Diamonds comprises 31.26% of the land area of Saint Peter, and is home to Betty's Hope, the main tourist attraction in the parish.

-Betty's Hope is located in Diamonds.

 History

 Diamonds Estate (Mill)

-The adjoining cattle corral is still standing, and the mill is in fantastic condition.
-The house was modest in size compared to many estate homes, but it was beautifully constructed with 2 to 3 inch thick walls.
+The adjoining cattle corral is still standing, and the mill is in "good" condition.
+The house was modest in size compared to many estate homes, but it was constructed with 2 to 3 inch thick walls.
 It had two levels and was made of stone, with the ground floor being utilized for storage.
 In addition to from the kitchen into a walled courtyard, stairs led up to the front and back of the house.
 The gardens on each side of the front were large enough to accommodate an open garden seating area that could be accessed directly from the living room and provided an elevated perspective of the land.
 It was a remarkably strong and compact building designed for security.
 A tennis court and bench were located on the front lawn, where family and friends could play pleasant matches under the shade of a Scarlet Cordia tree.
 The surrounding area was extremely flat and arable.
 Cochran's (#83), Sanderson's (#86), Duer's (#89), and Parry's (#88) are nearby estates.
 When the Syndicate Estates failed, the government took control of Diamond Estate and converted it into an agricultural farm.
 After being out of use in 2001, the government brought it back in 2007.